As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 4.3.b.
 Content must not promote illegal products, services or activities, or content that is inappropriate or unsafe.

 4.3.c.
-Content must not promote alcohol, tobacco, or marijuana products.
+Content must not promote alcohol, tobacco, marijuana or pharmaceutical medical products, nor be published by brands associated with such products.

 4.3.d.
 Content must not be of an adult or sexual nature; for example, nudity, depictions of people in explicit or suggestive positions, or activities that are overly suggestive or sexually provocative.